NIRSpec FS Dither and Nod Patterns

 There will be one primary position along the slit.

-The primary nod positions will be defined to optimize throughput based on the FS hardware characteristics.
-The precise positions for each nod are slit-dependent.
+The primary nod positions have been defined to optimize throughput based on the FS hardware characteristics.
+The precise positions for each nod are slit-dependent (see Table 2).

 Small-scale offsets in the spectral (dispersion) direction, spatial (cross-dispersion) direction, or both the spectral and spatial directions are available.
 These small scale offsets are the same for all slits, and are fixed offsets from the primary nod positions.